 As he recovered at United, Smith prepared for a new phase of his life.
 He learned about the importance of eating slowly, including taking small bites and chewing food to the consistency of applesauce.
 "If you overeat, it's uncomfortable.
 You learn that quickly," he said.

 His weight dropped rapidly in the first few months.
 And after several weeks, he no longer needed insulin.
-Smith often had questions for Jody Nicholson, bariatric surgery coordinator at St. Paul Surgeons.
+Smith often had questions for Jody Nicholson, bariatric surgery coordinator.

 "Jody was always right there by phone when I needed help," he said.
 "She and Dr. Rupp made me feel comfortable.
 I definitely was not just another number to them."

 Smith described himself as a guy who loved steaks and other red meat, which he hasn't eaten since the surgery.

 "I'm not missing it," he said.
 "My philosophy is, don't sweat the little things."